Neptunians/asisctf-2021-writeup-ascii_art_as_a_service/README.md

 #### **Summary**:
 * Gets the url from the JSON body
-* Generates then random token for our request
+* Generates the random token for our request
 * Declares a Request and an Output File Name
-* Writes the **Processing...** status
+* Writes the **Processing...** status in the file

-This is important: it saves our request in a file, with the token name in the format:
+This is important: it saves our request in a file, named with the token, in the following format:

 ```
 <TOKEN>|<SESSION_ID>|<STATUS>